Who can use this feature?

 It may take up to 10 minutes for the system to reflect the new metric.

 Segmentation options include value or % change (yesterday, in the last 3, 7, 14, 30, 90 days).

 Depending on the formula chosen, profile display options include "Show value for current account" (editable), "Show roll-up value as sum" (not editable), or "Show roll-up value as average" (not editable).

 You can edit the roll-up properties or formula anytime.
 The roll-up will recalculate from the point you save the roll-up and going forward.

 - When aggregating the number of active users, Totango does not “dedupe” the same users of different child accounts.

 - When aggregating an average of license utilization, Totango does not average total seats used divided by total seats sold.
 It averages the actual license utilization of the different children.

-- If the account hierarchy is changed - for example, if an account is added/removed as a child of another account - then this won't update your Hierarchy Rollups immediately.
-The Hierarchy Rollup values will be recalculated during the next nightly system refresh.
+- If the account hierarchy changes (e.g., an account is added/removed as a child of another account) the roll-up value won't update immediately.
+It will be recalculated during the next nightly system refresh.

 Question: When looking at the historical trend of a roll-up on a parent account, it shows from a certain date (from January 2022 for example), while on the child account there is metric data from September 2021.